pculture/miro-user-manual/en/contributing.rst

 2. **Getting to your bug might take time.** We work through bugs as quickly as we can, but many bugs are non-trivial and take time to look into.
 If you submit a bug and can't work on it yourself, then it'll sit around until someone has time to look into it.
+Sometimes this means that your bug will go unanswered for a while.

    It's also possible we don't have the equipment or configuration that allows us to reproduce your bug.
 In these situations, it's very difficult for us to solve the bug unless we get lucky.
+If this happens, we'll let you know.

 3. **Miro doesn't suck just because you found a bug.** We're doing the best that we can.
 All software has bugs because software development is wildly complex.
 We work as hard as we can to improve Miro quality and reduce bugs.

-   Having said that, there's only so much we can do without your help.
-   When you help, Miro gets better for everyone.
+   We encourage everyone to help out.
+With your help, Miro gets better for you and for everyone.

-4. **Please don't be a jerk.** Encountering bugs is really frustrating.
+4. **Please don't be a jerk.** Encountering bugs is really frustrating and we know that.
 Please take into account that your bug report is being read by real people who work really hard on Miro and care very much about Miro and your experience using it.

 5. **Don't use threats in your bug report.** For some bizarre reason, some people use threats in their bug reports.
 Statements like, "No